fakhrulfrull/code_intel/README.md

 # code_intel

-This repo contain all information about code usage to help your weak memory remember again the usage.
+This repo contain all information about code usage to help your weak memory remember again the code usage.